HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/tutorials/scriptapps/how_to/02_dependencies_as_module.md

 # Deploy JavaScript Libraries/Dependencies as a DX Module

-### What You Will Learn In This Tutorial
+## What You Will Learn In This Tutorial

 - Creation of a Gradle project to simplify working with shared libraries in HCL Digital Experience (DX).

-### Where To Get The Sample Code
+## Where To Get The Sample Code

+!!!tip
-!!!tip "Sample codes are available in [GitHub: Deploy JavaScript Libraries/Dependencies as a DX Module](https://github.com/HCL-TECH-SOFTWARE/DX-Modules-and-ScriptApps/tree/main/02DependenciesAsModule)."
+    Sample codes are available in [GitHub: Deploy JavaScript Libraries/Dependencies as a DX Module](https://github.com/HCL-TECH-SOFTWARE/DX-Modules-and-ScriptApps/tree/main/02DependenciesAsModule).

-## Pre-Requisites
+## Prerequisites

-!!!tip "Pre-Requisites."
+!!!tip
     See the detailed information [here](../pre_requisites.md).

 ## How to Bundle Dependencies as DX Modules

 !!!tip "Bundle Dependencies as DX Modules"
     Follow the detailed steps [here](../common-setup/optimized-scriptapps/dependencies_as_module.md).

     Quick Notes:

     - Set a unique rootProject.name (i.e: Reactv18r2) in `DxModule/settings.gradle`.